-The regional survey indicated that the majority of traders do not have employees (87%).
-Generally, the average propensity to employ others appears stronger among men (18%) than among women (6.5%).
-The case study confirms these results, with more nuanced figures: on average, about 2/3rds of the economic operators work without aides, with a propensity to employ lower among women for whom 73% work without aides.
+The regional survey indicated that the majority of traders do not have employees (87 percent).
+Generally, the average propensity to employ others appears stronger among men (18 percent) than among women (6.5 percent).
+The case study confirms these results, with more nuanced figures: on average, about 2/3rds of the economic operators work without aides, with a propensity to employ lower among women for whom 73 percent work without aides.

-If for the two sexes, approximately 22% to 25% of operators have at least one employee, the women tend to have only one employee (20%), while more men have two employees.
+If for the two sexes, approximately 22 percent to 25 percent of operators have at least one employee, the women tend to have only one employee (20 percent), while more men have two employees.
 This can be understood by the fact that either the women mainly take care of their business by themselves, or they devote less time to commercial activity, closing their businesses while they switch to the domestic sphere.